Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-03-20-Coulson_to_Wiberg_BO.md

 title: The evolution of bond index
 date: 2022-03-20
 categories: Post
-description: A hitchhiker's guide to the evolution of bond index formulations.
+description: Bond index(BI) is a measurement of the "average number of electron pairs shared between atoms".
+It provides an intuitive description of the covalency between atoms.
+This post provides a birds-eye-view of the development of the bond index formalism.
 tags: DFT
 ---
 ## Review: Density matrix